SamLefevre/Southend-Controller-Pack/README.md

-Southend Controller Pack 2022/12 - By Sam Lefevre
+Southend Controller Pack 2023/11 - By Sam Lefevre

 Installation:

 1. Drag the UK folder into Documents/Euroscope
-2. Go to the Thames folder and there will be a Southend.prf file
+2. Go to the Thames folder and there will be a Southend Custom Pack.prf file
-3. Open in euroscope and you'll have the controller pack
+3. Open in euroscope and you'll be able to use the controller pack!

 Information: